-The flag long flown over Old Building black ground, the foils, is the flag of believe it to have its origins in the which were black and gold.
-The on Graduation Day, a gold cross on a cross charged with five black cinquethe diocese.
-Many arms of the manors of Llawhaden and Pebidiog (anciently known as Dewisland), the colours of early bishops of St Davids were the barons of those manors, which may help to explain why a gold cross on a black ground, although with cinquefoils on the cross, came to form the arms of the Diocese.
+The flag long flown over St. David's and which were black

+Building on Graduation Day, a gold cross on a black ground, the cross charged with five black cinquefoils, is the flag of the diocese.
+Many believe it to have its origins in the arms of the manors of Llawhaden Pebidiog (anciently known as Dewisland), the colours of and gold.
+The early bishops of St Davids were the barons of those manors, which may help to explain why a gold cross on a black ground, although with cinquefoils on the cross, came to form the arms of the Diocese.
 The simple gold cross on a black ground, bearing no charges (shapes or objects placed on a shield), which in modern times has come to be regarded as "the flag of Saint David," is derived from the diocesan flag (not vice versa).